SyncfusionExamples/EJ2-Spreadsheet-WebServices/Python/README.md

 ## .NET Dependencies (Optional)

+> **Note:** This repository already includes the required DLL files for the .NET Spreadsheet library.
+You can use the provided DLLs out of the box.

-If you wish to build or modify the .NET class library, follow these steps:
+If you wish to use the latest version of the library, or make changes to the .NET code, you can generate new DLLs by following these steps:

 1. **Navigate to the .NET project folder:**
 	Change your directory to where the `SpreadsheetLibrary.sln` file is located.